Addis Ababa University: Administration

 Until 1974 the charter provided for a governance structure in the following descending order or authority: Chancellor (the Emperor himself); the Board of Governors, composed of ministers and members of the royal family; and the Faculty Council, made up of the university officers, deans, directors and elected members.
 The Faculty later became the Senate.
-In 1977, Duri Mohammed was appointed president of AAU, under his leadership the academy was preserved and even saw its resurgence despite the turbulent times amid the Ethiopian inserruction.
+In 1977, Duri Mohammed was appointed president of AAU.
+Under his leadership the academy was preserved and even saw its resurgence despite the turbulent times amid the Ethiopian inserruction.
 The AAU also lost its relative autonomy when it was brought under the Commission for Higher Education, which came to exercise administrative jurisdiction over all institutions of higher learning.
 In 1993, AAU was placed under the Ministry of Education by a government proclamation.
-The incoming transitional government appointed Duri Mohammed as president once again, a purging of 42 staff members which included Asrat Woldeyes and former president Alemayehu Teferra ensued.
+The incoming transitional government appointed Duri Mohammed as president once again, and a purging of 42 staff members which included Asrat Woldeyes and former president Alemayehu Teferra ensued.